a2stuff/a2d/desktop/README.md

 A short (8k) loader program.
 This is responsible for copying the rest to a RAM card (if available), then invoking the main app.

+NOTE: The second half may be used for "Down load", i.e. copy Selector entries to RAMCard as well.

 ## DESKTOP2.$F1

 This is large - 111k.
 It includes a loader and the DeskTop app with